Year-end Planning: 5 Strategies to Maximize Savings While Reducing Your Taxable Income

 1. Maximize Retirement Plan Contributions

-2. Convert a Traditional IRA to a Roth IRA
+2. Converting a Traditional IRA to a Roth IRA

-If you’ve been thinking about converting a portion or all of your traditional IRA to a Roth IRA, this may be an opportune time to do so given the steep downturn in the markets this year.
-Although the funds you convert are treated as a taxable distribution, you’ll pay tax on the lower asset value, thereby reducing your tax burden.
-The converted funds will grow tax free, and qualified distributions are also exempt from taxes.
+If you’ve been thinking about converting a portion or all of your traditional IRA to a Roth IRA, this may be an opportune time to do so depending on your personal situation.
+Although the funds you convert are treated as a taxable distribution, they grow tax free, and qualified distributions are also exempt from taxes.
 What’s more, required minimum distribution rules don’t apply to Roth IRAs.

 It’s a good idea to pay the tax due on the conversion from sources other than your IRA to keep your retirement assets invested and working for you.